wavesplatform/docs.wavesplatform/docs/en/blockchain/blockchain-network/readme.md

 ### Waves.Exchange

-[Waves.Exchange](https://docs.waves.exchange/en/) is a decentralized exchange developed by Waves.Exchange team.
+[Waves.Exchange](https://docs.waves.exchange/en/) is a decentralized exchange developed by the third-party team from the community.

 | | |
 | :--- | :--- |